Filip7243/BiometricSystem/README.md

 ## Licence

 If you want to run the project you need to have MegaMatcherSDK licence activated.
 You can use the trial version here: [MegaMatcherSDK](https://www.neurotechnology.com/download.html#megamatcher_verifinger_verilook_verieye_sdk_trial).
-To active follow the instructions that are in documentation.
+To active licence follow the instructions that are in documentation.

 ## How to run